DigitalNZ/supplejack_common/README.md

 The Supplejack Harvester Core provides the Parser DSL that is used in the [Supplejack Manager](https://github.com/DigitalNZ/supplejack_manager) and [Supplejack Worker](https://github.com/DigitalNZ/supplejack_worker).

-Full documentation on the Supplejack Stack can be found at http://digitalnz.github.io/supplejack/.
+For more information on the Supplejack Stack refer to the [documentation](http://digitalnz.github.io/supplejack)

-## Installation

-Add this line to your application's Gemfile:

-    gem 'harvester_core'

-And then execute:

-    $ bundle install

-Or install it yourself as:

-    $ gem install harvester_core

 ## COPYRIGHT AND LICENSING